State Licensing vs. National Certifications for Roofers

 -

-What is the career path for a Roofing professional?The typical Roofing career path follows these stages: Roofing Laborer (0–1 yr) → Roofing Installer (1–4 yrs) → Journeyman Roofer (4–8 yrs) → Roofing Contractor (8+ yrs).
-Each step builds on the previous, with certifications validating your skills at each level and unlocking higher pay and more complex project opportunities.
+What is the career path for a roofing professional?The typical roofing career path: Roofing Laborer (0–1 yr) → Roofing Installer (1–4 yrs) → Journeyman Roofer (4–8 yrs) → Roofing Contractor (8+ yrs).
+Each step builds on the previous, with certifications validating skills at each level.
+GAF Master Elite is typically pursued once a contractor has 3–5+ years of experience and a state contractor license.
+NRCA ProCertification is appropriate at the journeyman installer level.

 -